Aorist (Ancient Greek): Terminology

-In traditional grammatical terminology, the aorist is a "tense", a section of the verb paradigm formed with the same stem across all moods.
-By contrast, in theoretical linguistics, tense refers to a form that specifies a point in time (past, present, or future), so in that sense the aorist is a tense-aspect combination.
+In the grammatical terminology of classical Greek, the aorist is a tense, one of the seven divisions of the conjugation of a verb, found in all moods and voices.
+It has a consistent stem across all moods.
+By contrast, in Theoretical linguistics, tense refers to a form that specifies a point in time (past, present, or future), so in that sense the aorist is a tense-aspect combination.

 The literary Greek of Athens in the fifth and fourth centuries BC, Attic Greek, was the standard school-room form of Greek for centuries.
 This article therefore describes chiefly the Attic aorist but also the variants at other times and in other dialects as needed.
 The poems of Homer were studied in Athens and may have been compiled there.
 They are in Epic or Homeric Greek, an artificial blend of several dialects, not including Attic.
 The Homeric aorist differs in morphology from Attic, but educated Athenians imitated Homeric syntax.

 Conversely, Hellenistic or Koine Greek was a blend of several dialects after the conquests of Alexander.
 Most of the written texts that survive in Koine imitate the Attic taught in schools to a greater or lesser extent, but the spoken language of the writers appears to have simplified and regularized the formation of the aorist, and some of the features of Attic syntax are much less frequently attested.

 Morphology

-A verb may have either a first aorist or a second aorist: the distinction is like that between weak (try, tried) and strong verbs (write, wrote) in English.
-A very few verbs have both types of aorist, sometimes with a distinction of meaning: for example ἵστημι (to set up or cause to stand) has both ἕστησα and ἕστην as aorists, but the first has a transitive meaning ("I set up") and the second an intransitive meaning ("I stood").
+A verb may have either a first aorist or a second aorist: the distinction is like that between weak (punch, punched) and strong verbs (is, was) in English.
+But the distinction can be better described by considering the second aorist as showing the actual verb stem when the present has a morph to designate present stem, like -σκ-, or reduplication with ι as in δίδωμι.
+A very few verbs have both types of aorist, sometimes with a distinction of meaning: for example ἵστημι (to set up or cause to stand) has both ἕστησα and ἕστην as aorists, but the first has a transitive meaning ('I set up') and the second an intransitive meaning ('I stood').